lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

-A more ideal variation of the first case arises when the user has recently visited their IdP in their browser (which is likely if the provider is something the user visits often, like a social networking site or webmail).
+A more ideal variation of the first case arises when the user has recently visited their IdP in their browser (which is likely if the provider is something the user visits often, like a social networking site or web-mail).
 In this case, step #8 completes successfully, and the flow skips directly to step #15.

 ### Re-provisioning an Previously Verified Email Address